Being part of outstanding research groups within a vibrant scientific community

-As an MMRES student, you will dedicate approximately nine months of the programme to carrying out your Major Research Project (20 ECTS credits) either at the BIST centre of your choice or at the DCEXS-UPF.
-You will then spend another 10 weeks on a Minor Project in a different scientific discipline.
+As an MMRES student, you will dedicate approximately nine months of the programme to carrying out your Major Research Project (20 ECTS credits) either at the BIST Community Centre of your choice or at the MELIS-UPF.
+You will then spend another six to ten weeks on a Minor Project in a different scientific discipline.
 All work will be conducted under the supervision of brilliant scientists.

 You will join a research group and learn not only about doing science, but also about facing the daily challenges of a researcher.
 You will make friends, you will begin to create a network of valuable contacts, and you will prepare yourself for guaranteed success in a doctorate or a professional career in the sciences.

-IBEC conducts interdisciplinary research of excellence at the frontiers of engineering and life sciences.
-Researchers generate new knowledge by combining fields like nanomedicine, biophysics, biotechnology, tissue engineering, and the applications of health information technology.
+IBEC conducts research at the frontiers of engineering and life sciences mixing nanomedicine, biophysics, biotechnology, tissue engineering, and the applications of health information technology.
 IBEC has 24 research groups and approximately 370 people.

-ICIQ is committed to research of excellence at the frontier of knowledge in two main areas: Catalysis and Renewable Energy.
-Research groups work on computational chemistry, CO2 recycling, renewable fuels, catalysis and artificial photosynthesis.
+ICIQ conducts research at the frontier of knowledge in two main areas: catalysis and renewable energy.
+Sixteen different research groups work in computational chemistry, CO2 recycling, renewable fuels, catalysis, and artificial photosynthesis.

-IFAE conducts experimental and theoretical research at the frontiers of fundamental physics, namely particle physics, astrophysics, and cosmology.
+IFAE conducts experimental and theoretical research at the frontier of fundamental physics, namely in particle physics, astrophysics, and cosmology.
 IFAE also uses its know-how for practical challenges such as medical imaging, data-intensive computing, and quantum computing.
 It hosts more than 160 researchers and staff.

 IRB Barcelona is devoted to understanding fundamental questions about human health and disease.
 It hosts more than 400 researchers in 28 research groups, who work within its three research programmes: cancer science, mechanisms of disease, and aging and metabolism